nelsonfigueroa/nelson.cloud/content/posts/wifi_hacking_with_aircrack-ng.md

 crunch 14 14 -t @@@@@@@@@@@%%%  | aircrack-ng -w - SCAN_OUTPUT.cap -e Lower\ The\ Rent
 ```

 This will still take long, however, due to the length of the password.
 Let's cheat a little bit just to show the success screen.
-Here's the new command where we will only replace digits:
+Here's the new command where we will type in the letters of the password only try to guess the remaining digits:

 ```
 crunch 14 14 -t pinkcoconut%%% | aircrack-ng -w - SCAN_OUTPUT.cap -e Lower\ The\ Rent